Senior Stress Management

 Causes Of Stress In The Elderly

-Remember that in the definition of stress were the words strain and pressure.
+Remember that the definition of stress includes the words strain and pressure.
 Life gives us all kinds of pressure.
 One of the biggest pressures is financial strain.
-This is directly responsible for lifestyle changes, health changes, tension between the senior and children or relatives with whom they’re forced to live due to these causes.
+This is directly responsible for lifestyle changes, health changes, tension between the senior and children, or relatives with whom they’re forced to live due to these causes.
 Add all that up, and you have seniors with chronic stress.

 These aren’t the only causes of stress in elderly people, though.
 Taking care of an ill loved one or spouse, watching the grands while your kids work, watching their own health erode while doing these things, worrying about being put “in a home,” and losing their independence all contribute to senior stress.
 Wanting safety and care for your elderly should be a comforting feeling!

-It’s natural for any human being to ask does stress cause aging.
+It’s natural for any human being to ask.
+Does stress cause aging?
 You would certainly think so after reading about its causes and triggers in the elderly.
 The fact is that it’s inevitable.
 The DNA is altered by stress triggers.
-Studies show that those with a lot of job stress had short telomeres which are sections of DNA strands.
-When the strands are too short, the cells are either damaged, or they die.
+Studies show that those with a lot of job stress have short telomeres, which are sections of DNA strands.
+When the strands are too short, the cells are either damaged or they die.
 This causes aging.

 Stress-Caused Panic Attacks

 To a younger individual, a panic attack would be just that.
-It goes away in around ten minutes, and the individual would go on about their day.
-A panic attack affects a senior body a little differently.
+It goes away in around ten minutes, and the individual goes on about their day.
+A panic attack affects the senior body a little differently.
 The elderly body has been through a lot in its lifetime and is slowing down and weakening.
 It takes longer to recover from illnesses and emotional onslaughts.

 To an elder, a panic attack feels the same as a heart attack.
 The heart races, cold sweat breaks out on the body, the body shakes, and confusion reigns.
 Seniors without a medical alert button might very well have a heart attack or stroke out of plain fear that they’re already having one.
 That emergency button could save their lives.